-This selection directs the KONA card to output a choice of preset pattern when no other application is using the KONA card.
-You can choose from:
+This selection directs the KONA card to output a choice of preset pattern when no other application is using the KONA card, and enables Playback Mode.
+The test patterns you can choose are:

-Black, Color bars (75% or 100%), Ramp, Multiburst, Line Sweep, Multi Pattern, or Flat Field.
+Black, Color bars (75% or 100%), Ramp, Multiburst, Line Sweep, Multi Pattern, Flat Field, Check Field, White, Border, Linear Ramp, Slant Ramp, Zone Plate, Color Quadrant, or Color Quad Border.

-In addition to the preset test pattern choices, a "Load File..." selection at the bottom of the menu allows you to load any standard RGB graphics file (.tif,.psd, etc.) into the frame buffer for display.
+In addition to the preset test pattern choices, a "Load File..." selection at the bottom of the menu allows you to load any standard RGB graphics file (.tif, .psd, etc.) into the framebuffer for display.